Language: EN

 setMode("dark"); // Output: Selected mode: dark

-In this case, the mode parameter can only accept the values "light" or "dark", ensuring that only these two specific values can be used.
+In this case, the parameter mode can only accept the values "light" or "dark", ensuring that only these two specific values can be used.

-Function Parameters as Type
+Function Parameters as Types

 function executeOperation(a: number, b: number, operation: (x: number, y: number) => number): number {